dievus/AWeSomeUserFinder/README.md

 ## To Do

-- [x] Print to console output when account requires a password change on next login
+- [X] Print to console output when account requires a password change on next login
+- [X] Build script to automate generation of required role and policy
 - [ ] Explore additional ways beyond UpdateAssumeRolePolicy to enumerate users

 ## Disclaimer